-Refer to the Maintenance Schedule to determine when to replace the air filter.
+Refer to the Maintenance Schedule to determine when to replace the air filter and the crankcase ventilation filter.

 See "Scheduled Maintenance Services" in the Index.

 Operating the engine with the air cleaner off can cause you or others to be burned.
 The air cleaner not only cleans the air, it stops flame if the engine backfires.
 If it isn't there, and the engine backfires, you could be burned.
 Don't drive with it off, and be careful working on the engine with the air cleaner off.